 All requests related to your rights should be made to our Data Controller.
 We will respond promptly.

-You can find out more about your rights on the Information Commission’s Office website.
+You can find out more about your rights on the Information Commissioner’s Office website.

 We may change this Notice from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.